stegaBOB/metaplex-docs/docs/nft-standard.md

----
-id: metadata-standard
-title: Solana NFT Metadata Standard
----
 # Solana NFT Metadata Standard
-### Huge thanks to SolFlare for putting this together!
+#### Huge thanks to SolFlare for putting this together!

-Solflare supports the displaying of _metadata_ associated with SPL tokens, in accordance with the standards described by the Metaplex Token Metadata contract.
-Solflare will pull both the on-chain data and the external JSON provided by the metadata's `uri` field and use them to display all relevant data.
+SPL wallets should support the displaying of _metadata_ associated with SPL tokens, in accordance with the standards described by the Metaplex Token Metadata contract.
+Wallets should pull both the on-chain data and the external JSON provided by the metadata's `uri` field and use them to display all relevant data.

-We recommend following the Metaplex standards and standards defined in this document to ensure your NFT will be correctly displayed in Solflare wallets and to allow usage of all Solflare functionalities related to NFTs.
+We recommend following the Metaplex standards and standards defined in this document to ensure your NFT will be correctly displayed in your wallets and to allow usage of all functionalities related to NFTs.

 ## Token Metadata Program
 The concept of the Token Metadata program is to provide decorator structs to a token mint.
 Basic info about the SPL token is provided with the `Metadata` struct, whose account address is a PDA with a derived key of `['metadata', metadata_program_id, mint_id]`.

-Solflare uses the following information from the on-chain metadata:
+Your wallet should be using the following information from the on-chain metadata:

 Field | Type | Description | How do we display it
 ---------------------------------|------|--------------|---------------